-How to get the best auto insurance in Montana
+How to get the best car insurance in Montana

 Car insurance can be expensive.
 But going without is not an option in most states.
-Montana has its own requirements for its drivers — some states require lots of coverage, while other states require only liability.
+Some states require higher coverage levels, while other states require only liability.

-If you plan to get behind the wheel in Montana, you’ll need to carry at least liability insurance before you hit the open road.
+If you plan to drive in Montana, you’ll need to carry at least liability insurance before you hit the open road.
 To save money on your car insurance, find a provider that offers the coverage you need for a price you can afford.

 Drivers in Montana can usually expect to pay about $1,200 annually for their car insurance, which is closely in line with the national average.

-However, you can still end up paying considerably less than this average amount if you find the right discounts and use our tips.
-Read on to learn ways to save on coverage, as well as what affects your insurance rates.
+However, you can still end up paying considerably less than this average amount if you find the right discounts and compare coverage.

 8 tips for getting cheap car insurance in Montana